shengfeng-yang/shengfeng-yang.github.io/_pages/research_energy_materials.md

 {% include base_path %}

-Our research harnesses advanced computational techniques to design state-of-the-art materials and structures, meeting the needs of diverse engineering fields for sustainable energy, including nuclear energy and Li-ion batteries.
+Our research harnesses advanced computational techniques to design state-of-the-art materials and structures for diverse energy applications, including nuclear energy and Li-ion batteries.
-_publications/2025-04-Lithium-storage.md

 <a href="/publication/2025-04-Lithium-storage" style="font-size: 18px; font-weight: bold;">Lithium storage mechanisms and electrochemical behavior of a molybdenum disulfide nanoparticle anode</a>